Introduction

 plt.ylabel('petal width [standardized]')

-SVM implementation using scikit-learn
+Implementation of SVM using scikit-learn

 from sklearn import svm